kaidegit/tuyaiot-temphumisensor/README.md

 # Todo
 This is the first board to use the Tuya module.
 And it actually expose some problems.
 * the LDO is too hot to influence the temperature sensor, maybe 2 or 3 degrees.
 * The MCU is a little expensive.
-Although I by it(STM32G031CBT6) for only about 10RMB, it is inappropriate to use a high performance MCU to do such a little thing.
+Although I buy it(STM32G031CBT6) for only about 10RMB, it is inappropriate to use a high performance MCU to do such a little thing.
 * The fixing way of the OLED, using female header and male pin, is unreliable.
 * The USB2TTL chip CH340 and the flash chip may unused.